Reflecting on a case in the now and noir with Moonlighting’s Maddie and David…

 On visiting this husband as he hopes to purchase at a run-down 1940s nightclub, the client’s worst fears are confirmed.
 Maddy and David have discovered that his wife has not been unfaithful, and the sale of his nightclub falls through.

 The owner of the nightclub, then tells Maddie and David of the Flamingo Cove murder that took place there.
-This when the then married clarinet player was murdered by either Rita, his wife – a singer at the club – or her lover, Zach, the coronet player.
+This was when the then married clarinet player was murdered by either Rita, his wife – a singer at the club – or her lover, Zach, the coronet player.
 Rita and Zach were both sent to the electric chair after reporting their lover was the murderer.

 Maddie and David both taking opposing views of the events relating to the murder.
 Maddie believes Rita is the innocent party framed by her lover.
 She thinks it was Zach who callously carried out the murder.

 David also believes Zach did it but is persuaded to carry it out by the now more vampish wife.
 A fight on their contrasting views spills over to these detectives ride home.
 Maddie her calling David a sexist – and vice versa – as their fight continues after they return to the office.

 The pair have a battle of the sexes chemistry reminiscent of Barbara Novak and Catcher Block in Down with Love (2003).
-The latter pair in that more recent 1960 homage to Doris Day and Rock Hudson in Pillow Talk, it’s apparent Maddie more bothered about this bickering than David.
-Their bickering shown on split screens.
+The latter pair in that more recent 1960 homage to Doris Day and Rock Hudson in Pillow Talk, it’s apparent Maddie is more bothered about this fighting than David.
+Their bickering is shown on split screens.
 This is a nice wee in-series nod to this movie pairing.

 Later, the pair both dream of the events surrounding the murder as the show turns black and white.
 Maddie and David casting themselves as the wife and her lover in both their dreams.
 The dreams showing their opposing views of the events.